shashanksp04/shashanksp04/README.md

 🌐 [LinkedIn](www.linkedin.com/in/shashank-p-singh/) | 🐙 [GitHub](https://github.com/shashanksp04) | 💼 [Portfolio](https://shashanksp04.github.io/)

 ## 👨‍🎓 About Shashank
 Hello!
-I’m Shashank Pratap Singh, a Computer Science graduate from the University of Maryland and an incoming Master’s student in Computer Science at the University of Illinois Urbana-Champaign.
-With a strong foundation in software development and a passion for leveraging emerging technologies like AI to solve real-world problems in Fintech, Edtech, and Agrotech, I thrive at the intersection of tech and innovation.
-My journey—from serving as President of the International Student Advisory Board to working as a Teaching Assistant and earning honors like Omicron Delta Kappa—reflects a commitment to leadership, collaboration, and impact.
-As I step into this next chapter at UIUC, I’m actively seeking opportunities to contribute to forward-thinking teams, apply my skills, and build solutions that create inclusive and sustainable change.
+I’m Shashank Pratap Singh, a current Master’s in Computer Science student at the University of Illinois Urbana-ChampaignComputer Science and a graduate from the University of Maryland.
+I bring hands-on experience in full-stack, mobile, and backend development, with a particular focus on building scalable, user-centric applications.
+From developing Android and React apps to designing automation workflows using tools like Zapier, Airtable, and Llama 3, I enjoy solving real-world problems using technology.
+My leadership and mentorship experiences—as President of the International Student Advisory Board and a Teaching Assistant—reflect my commitment to collaboration, innovation, and creating meaningful impact.
+I’m passionate about contributing to forward-thinking teams, particularly in domains like Fintech, Edtech, and Agrotech, where technology can empower people and communities.

 ## 🎓 Education
 - **University of Illinois, Urbana-Champaign(UIUC) (2025 - 2026)**